mithi/algorithm-playground/princeton-1/union-find/README.md

 ------------
 # TODO:
 ------------
-- Make`WeightedUnionPathCompressionUF` class
+- Make`WeightedQuickUnionPathCompressionUF` class
-- Make`UnionPathCompressionUF` class
+- Make`QuickUnionPathCompressionUF` class
 - Add more complicated test cases
 - Compare run times of all algorithms presented using a case with large number of nodes, unions, and connected queries
-- Make a base `UnionFindTests` class, where all test other classes inherit function from it
+- Make a base `UnionFindTests` class, where all test other classes inherit functions from it
 - Convert video files to GIFs

 ------------